-With the most recent 10th Generation (Ice Lake) architecture now available in notebooks that are on store shelves and 'Rocket Lake' CPUs expected to follow in 2021, there's likely to be a whole new wave of consumers asking the same kind of questions that get raised every time Intel refreshed their CPU lineup.
+With the most recent 10th Generation (Ice Lake) architecture now available in notebooks that are on store shelves and 'Rocket Lake' CPUs expected to follow in 2021, history looks set to repeat itself.
+There's likely to be a whole new wave of consumers asking the same kind of questions that get raised every time Intel refreshed their CPU lineup.

 Core i3, Core i5, Core i7 — the difference in a nutshell

 The short version here is that Intel Core i7 processors are usually better than Intel Core i5 processors, which are in turn usually better than Core i3 processors.
-The word usually does a bit of heavy lifting here, since an close comparison newer or higher-spec Core i5 processor might see it comes out ahead of an older Core i7 one.
-However, the above trend is true more times than not.
+The word usually does a bit of heavy lifting here, since a close comparison newer or higher-spec Core i5 processor might see it come out ahead of an older Core i7 model.
+Nevertheless, the above rule is true more often than not.

 Core Counts & Clock Speeds

 Intel's current lineup of Core i3 processors are almost entirely quad-core.
 Their Core i5 CPUs for desktop PCs boast 6-cores while mobile Core i5 processors are, again, mostly quad-core.
 Meanwhile, modern Core i7 processors range from quad-core all the way up to octa-core.
 The 7th Generation Y-series and U-series we mentioned before?
 They feature dual-core processors designed for maximum battery life and fanless designs.